Conan the Barbarian (2011 collection)

-Conan the Barbarian is a collection of six fantasy short stories written by Robert E. Howard featuring his seminal sword and sorcery hero of the same name, first published in paperback by Del Rey/Ballantine Books in July 2011 as a tie-in with the movie of the same title.
+Conan the Barbarian is a collection of six fantasy short stories written by Robert E. Howard featuring his seminal sword and sorcery hero of the same name, the collection was first published in paperback by Del Rey/Ballantine Books in July 2011 as a tie-in with the movie of the same title.
 The stories originally appeared in the 1930s in the fantasy magazine Weird Tales.
 An earlier collection with the same title but different contents was issued in hardcover by Gnome Press in 1955.